 establishing and setting up accommodations and/or compensatory techniques to increase the customer's independence and ability to meet the Work Experience site's expectations.

-Work Experience training occurs after Work Experience placement services are complete.
+Work Experience training occurs after Work Experience placement services is secured .
 Work Experience training can be authorized when the customer gains work experience on his or her own, with assistance from a teacher, friends, family, VR staff member, or provider.
 Work Experience training cannot be purchased simultaneously with Work Experience monitoring.

 14.5.2 Process and Procedure